Best Volkswagen campervan conversions

-Visit your local Volkswagen van dealer, and you can get your hands on a California or California Beach.
-These factory conversions have everything you could possibly want, from neatly integrated kitchens with masses of storage to heaters and a bed in the lift-up roof.
-Plus, options include three-zone air-con, a 32-litre coolbox and Wi-Fi – although a basic California starts at over £45,000.
+Visit your local Volkswagen van dealer, and you can get your hands on a California.
+This factory conversion has everything you could possibly want, from neatly integrated kitchens with masses of storage to heaters and a bed in the lift-up roof.
+Plus, options include three-zone air-con, a 32-litre coolbox and Wi-Fi.
+However, these models are pretty pricey, ranging from around £40,000 to £58,000.

 If you don’t have such a big budget, you can get an existing Transporter or Caravelle converted into a campervan at a fraction of the cost.
 Some drivers have even turned the smaller VW Caddy van into a camper, although this will have limited space.
 Yet whichever model you go for, there’s a legion of companies queuing up to do the work for you, and a variety of custom options.